 1 |

-This command generates a config.yaml file which needs to be filled in with parameters specific to your environment.
+This command generates a config.yaml file that needs to be filled in with parameters specific to your environment.
 You have to keep a couple of things in mind when filling this file:

-- Installation of TKGm in VCD is controlled via setting a feature flag enable_tkg_m to true.
+- Installation of TKGm in VCD is controlled via setting the feature flag enable_tkg_mto true.

 - The parameter remote_template_cookbook_url should point to http://raw.githubusercontent.com/vmware/container-service-extension-templates/master/template.yaml

-A sample filled-out config.yaml file from my environment is shown below:
+A sample config.yaml file from my environment is shown below:

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 31 32 33 34 35 36 37 38 39 40 41 42 43 44 45 46 47 48 49 |

 The config file has 5 mandatory sections ( amqp/mqtt], vcd, vcs, service, and, broker).
-To know about the parameters related to each section, please check the CSE official documentation.
+To know more about the parameters related to each section, check the CSE official documentation.

-Note: Parameters default_template_name & default_template_revision can be left blank during CSE server installation by providing -t flag to cse install command.
-On the other hand, to fetch the information about the available templates in the TKGm repo, you can run the below command:
+Note: Parameters default_template_name & default_template_revision can be left blank during CSE server installation by providing the -t flag to the cse install command.
+On the other hand, to fetch the information about the available templates in the TKGm repo, you can run the following command:

 Step 5.2: Enable CSE in VCD